karthi0804/Pytorch-ResNet-CPP-Inference/README.md

-# CPPND: ResNet based Image classification using Pytorch C++
+# ResNet based Image classification using Pytorch C++

 The project provides the model which is trained on ImageNet and can be used to classify the images.
 The project uses multi-thread approach to calculate the model predictions.